rajesh-nitc/terraform-gcp-foundation/README.md

 # gcp-foundation

-Example repo showing how to build a foundation for quick prototyping and testing.
+Example repo showing how to build a secure foundation for quick prototyping and testing.
 It is made up of following parts:

 - **foundations**: core (0-5), gke (10-14), data (20-24)
 - **onprem connectivity** (90-93)